matrix-org/matrix-appservice-bridge/README.md

 ## `Logging`

 This component exposes access to the bridges log reporter.
-To use the component, use `Logging.configure` to setup the logger.
+To use the component, use `Logger.configure` to setup the logger.

 ```js